Transformative Impact of Farmer Organizations in Ethiopia

 Hidota’s collaboration with the National School Feeding Program has not only been a great opportunity for Hidota, but it has also been good for member cooperatives and, most importantly, it has been impactful for smallholder farmers, as it has created a reliable market linkage for farmers.
 Hidota provides grain to nine woredas that help children in school have access to safe, varied, and nutritious foods.

-Agricultural Extension Services
+Agricultural Extension Services for Farmers

 Nuru-supported farmer organizations in Ethiopia are key to linking the 7,500 smallholder farmers they serve to larger regional and national markets where these farmers can receive a more fair and equitable price for their surplus crop yields.
 Farmer organizations provide a wide range of services to their members, such as input supply, storage facilities, collective marketing opportunities, agricultural technologies, and training in Best Agricultural Practices (BAPs).
 BAPs help to support higher productivity and increased food security in the long term, and include practices like properly preparing the land in a timely manner for planting, implementing at least one soil conservation practice, and properly harvesting and storing crops.
 Farmer organizations are able to represent their members’ interests in the negotiation of deals with buyers, increasing their bargaining power through the bulk supply of members’ produce.
 Produce includes maize, teff, beans, pulses, and animal proteins.
 These services position smallholder farmers to increase productivity, reduce personal risk, and increase income through collective action.